Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • The scores for the first day were totalled, with ties being separated by shot difference and then percentage.

-• The top four in each then played eight end semifinals and finals at a central venue (under lights).
+• The top four in each then played eight end semifinals and finals at a central venue (under lights -it was a long day).

 • This TIGER SKINS scoring system would work well for any one day club tournament playing 3 or more games